Two famous (ADHD?) procrastinators

 Douglas was an English comedic writer, known for his franchise "The Hitchhiker’s Guide to the Galaxy".
 He had a reputation for repeatedly missing deadlines, and was famously quoted as saying “I love deadlines.
 I love the whooshing noise they make as they go by!”.

 Adams was so notorious for his procrastination that his publishers had to resort to extreme measures to get him to finish his books.
-For example, while writing (or, to be more precise: not writing) his novel "The Salmon of Doubt", he reportedly “soaked for hours in the bathtub, lollygagged away entire days in bed and dreamed up ever more fancifuil excuses for his exasperated editor”.
+For example, while writing (or, to be more precise: not writing) his novel "The Salmon of Doubt", he reportedly “soaked for hours in the bathtub, lollygagged away entire days in bed and dreamed up ever more fanciful excuses for his exasperated editor”.

 His editor eventually locked him in a hotel room with a typewriter and refused to let him out until he produced some pages.
 This became known as the Alcatraz Walk of Shame Method.

 But Adams’s procrastination was not just a hindrance; it was also a source of humour and creativity.
-His delays and distractions often led him to come up with absurd and hilarious scenarios, characters, and dialogues that made his books so popular and beloved1.
-He also used his procrastination as a way of coping with the pressure and expectations of being a successful author2.
+His delays and distractions often led him to come up with absurd and hilarious scenarios, characters, and dialogues that made his books so popular and beloved.
+He also used his procrastination as a way of coping with the pressure and expectations of being a successful author.
 He once said: “Writing is easy.
 You only need to stare at a piece of blank paper until your forehead bleeds”

-Andrew Lewis is an ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 15,000 hours and 18 years of experience in coaching over 500 ADHD executives, ADHD business professionals and ADHD creatives.
-Andrew ran a major ADHD support group and an ADHD diagnostic clinic for a while.
-He is an ADHD specialist backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
-His ADHD insight is personal, with decades understanding his own ADHD experience and in bringing up his ADHD daughter.
-He has published his writing primarily via this website, with interactive ADHD courses in development.
+Andrew Lewis is an Adult ADHD Coach, writer and founder of SimplyWellbeing.
+He has over 16,000 hours of experience in coaching over 600 adults with ADHD.
+Andrew helps entrepreneurs and creatives with ADHD thrive and achieve wellbeing and is always happy to have a free chat to discuss coaching.
+Andrew ran a major ADHD support group and even an ADHD diagnostic clinic for a while.
+Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales at IBM, then to running a few software start-ups.

 Teachers saw the issues yet failed to offer meaningful advice